shugonta/tweetsharp/README.markdown

                 }
             });

-In addition to delegate-based asynchronous methods, TweetSharp lets you simplify asynchronous operations with the familiar .NET Begin/End pattern.
-This style of operation involves calling the same methods as the synchronous style, but prefixing the method with _Begin_.
-Similarly, to retrieve the results you were looking for, you call the appropriate method beginning with _End_, with the option to provide a timeout value.
+In addition to delegate-based asynchronous methods, TweetSharp lets you simplify asynchronous operations with the familiar .NET `Begin`/`End` pattern.
+This style of operation involves calling the same methods as the synchronous style, but prefixing the method with `Begin`.
+Similarly, to retrieve the results you were looking for, you call the appropriate method beginning with `End`, with the option to provide a timeout value.

 #### Asynchronous operation (begin/end style)
     using TweetSharp;